wowu/docker-rollout/docs/cli-options.md

 docker --context my-remote-context rollout <service-name>
 ```

 The plugin flags are described below.
+Some of the options can be defined as container labels.

 ## `-f | --file FILE`